IBM/python-ubi-openshift/README.md

 1. To allow changes to the this microservice, create a repo on [Docker Cloud](https://cloud.docker.com/) where you can push the newly modified container.

-> NOTE: If a new repo is used for the Docker containers, the container `image` will need to be modified to the name of the new repo used in [./deploy/currencyexchange-deploy.yaml](./deploy/currencyexchange-py-deploy.yaml).

 ```bash
 # build docker image